Skip to content

 2. Multi-file games are extracted automatically - If you're downloading a multi-disc game, Grout downloads a zip file, extracts it, and creates an M3U playlist file so your emulator can handle disc switching.

 3. Artwork is downloaded - If "Download Art" is enabled in Settings, Grout downloads box art for each game to your artwork directory after the ROMs finish.
+This artwork is only displayed within Grout - it does not affect artwork shown in your CFW's game list.

 4. Archived files are extracted automatically - If "Archived Downloads" is set to "Uncompress" in Settings, Grout will extract zip and 7z files to the configured ROM directory and then delete the archive.